up-to-you/dev_notes/jta/SPRING_TX_MANAGEMENT.md

 @Transactional(Propagation.NOT_SUPPORTED)
 void invokeInner() {
     var session = (Session) entityManager.getDelegate();
-    // Anything is ok, since there is Propagation.NOT_SUPPORTED, that suspends outer transaction session.beginTransaction();
+    // Everything is ok, since there is Propagation.NOT_SUPPORTED, that suspends outer transaction session.beginTransaction();
     // Exception, since there is allready active transaction ! session.beginTransaction();